Threat Actor

 What Is Threat Actor?

 A Threat Actor is an individual or group of individuals who are actively engaged in malicious activities, such as cyber-attacks, espionage, or sabotage.
-Threat Actors can be state-sponsored or independent, and their motivations can range from financial gain to political or ideological objectives.
-Threat Actors use a variety of techniques to achieve their goals, including malware, phishing, social engineering, and other forms of cyber-attacks.
-They may also use physical means, such as breaking into physical systems or facilities.
+Threat Actors can be state-sponsored or independent, and their motivations can range from financial gain to political agendas.
+They commonly use social engineering and phishing as primary attack vectors.

 Description